applied-systems-biology/jipipe-website/content/documentation/quick-run.md

 Finding those parameters on the other hand can be very time-consuming due to the requirement of repeating all previous and following processing steps.

-ACAQ5 comes with a feature termed **Quick Run** that makes it easier to only test a part of an analysis pipeline.
+JIPipe comes with a feature termed **Quick Run** that makes it easier to only test a part of an analysis pipeline.
 You can find the testbench by selecting an algorithm in the algorithm graph and selecting the {{< icon name="fa-play" size="medium" >}} **Quick Run** tab.